inBeat/inbeat-website/content/top-influencers/tiktok/beauty/canada/toronto/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Toronto In 2023
+title: Top 10 Beauty TikTok Influencers In Toronto In 2024
 description: >-
-  Find top beauty TikTok influencers in Toronto in 2023.
-Most popular hashtags: #toronto #fyp #canada #foryou.
+  Find top beauty TikTok influencers in Toronto in 2024.
+Most popular hashtags: #toronto #fyp #beauty #foryou.
 platform: TikTok
-hits: 20
+hits: 19
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: See the best TikTok profiles on inBeat.
-text_bottom: Our database has 20 TikTok influencers like this in Toronto, Canada for you to work with.
+text_bottom: Our search engine aggregates 19 TikTok influencers like this in Toronto, Canada for you to collaborate.
 profiles:
   - username: "amypigeonmua"
     fullname: >-